abedra/bungle-o/README.md

 # bungle-o

+bungle-o is a data capturing service built on top of zeromq, tofu, and redis.
+It uses the redis push/pull model with an http endpoint as the front end.
+The current focus is creating a hoptoad/airbrake style capturing endpoint.
+The compatability with hoptoad/airbrake messages is still in the works, but the foundation is all present.
+Later, the goal will be to open the capturing up to other things like logging, metrics reporting etc., to enable a one stop place for capturing data inside your infrastructure.
+While you only start one bungelo server, you can have as many clients as your heart desires to handle processing all of the messages that come in.

 ## Notes

 At the moment this only runs on linux.
 The Tofu library doesn't yet compile against OS X. Once that is resolved everything should work properly on OS X